RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   - Show plots from the Variable Explorer.
   - Change the current working directory using the Working Directory toolbar.
   - Use `Ctrl+Shift+C` to copy text.
+* Add the possibility to run a file in the same, dedicated console all the time.
+* Allow to rename consoles by doing a double-click on their tabs and setting a new name.
+* Add menu entries to show environment variables and `sys.path` contents for each console.
 * Make it use the same color scheme of the Editor.
-* Add menu entries to show environment variables and `sys.path` contents for each console.
-* Allow to rename consoles by doing a double-click on their tabs and setting a new name.
 * Automatically load the Cython extension if Cython is installed.

 #### Find in Files